Have you noticed your bearded dragon having skin that appears darker or duller than its usual vibrant skin?

 If your beardie is starting to show signs of illness such as tail rot due to a stuck shed, you need to apply something to help with these problem areas.

-After you give them a bath and gently brush them with a soft-bristled toothbrush, you need to take them out and dry them off thoroughly.
+After you bathe them and gently brush them with a soft-bristled toothbrush, you must take them out and dry them off thoroughly.

 Take care not to peel off the shed while gently patting them dry.